rmflight/knitrProgressBar/cran-comments.md

 ## Changes in Response to CRAN

-* put 'knitr' and 'rmarkdown' in single, undirected quotes.
+* put 'knitr', 'dplyr' and 'rmarkdown' in single, undirected quotes.
+* added brackets to function names.